YanxunXu/BayRepulsive/README.md

 ## License

-This library is made available under the JHU License.
+This library is made available under the Johns Hopkins University License.
 This is an open-source project of Yanxun's lab.